 5 Under normal operating conditions a small quantity of oil is expected to enter the pipeline.
-Applying the limit suggested in the gas specification, up to 20 litres of oil carry over from compressor stations is acceptable for every petajoule of gas entering the pipeline.
-At least 150PJ of gas is transported each year, so it is permissible for around 3,000 litres of oil to enter the pipelines each year.
+Applying the limit suggested in the gas specification, up to 20 litres of oil carry over from compressor stations is acceptable for every

 The characteristics of wellhead products can vary considerably between fields.
 For example the Pohokura field produces a highly volatile light hydrocarbon condensate liquid, while the Kupe field produces a high wax content oil that is 'firm' at low ambient temperatures.
 The scale and economics of different fields can also vary considerably so that, although they all have the same treatment objectives, the detail, scale, and reliability of gas processing can be quite different.